CYBER NEWS

 During the day's visit, the team met some very interesting and open-minded people.
 The following day, the ARC Data Shield stand in the heart of the Pays de La Loire pavilion, featuring our Digital Air Gap solution, attracted the attention of many qualified visitors.
 It was an opportunity for our start-up to confirm once again the market's growing interest in solutions for protecting critical assets.

 ARC Data Shield's day as an exhibitor on the Pays de la Loire regional pavilion was particularly important.
 During this day, our team was able to carry out a number of complementary activities: we gave a presentation to international delegations, and exhibited on our stand to present our solutions to very knowledgeable visitors, whether they had come for the pleasure of discovering us, or as many of them had identified us to come and meet us specifically.
-We were particularly pleased to meet and exchange ideas on a wide range of uses and needs.
-What's more, we had the pleasure of meeting other promising startups from the Pays de la Loire region.
+We were particularly pleased with all these meetings and exchanges around numerous use cases and needs.
+And what's more, we had the pleasure of meeting other promising startups from the Pays de la Loire region.

 These days spent at VivaTech were an opportunity to meet new people and discover new opportunities for collaboration.